CDNRae/pkhex-bulk-egg-generator/README.md

 This is expected behaviour, and it's because of the way shinies work in Gen 2.
 From Gen 3 onward, shininess is determined by three things: the Pokemon's original trainer's ID and secret ID, and the Pokemon's personality value.
 In Gen 2, however, shininess is determined by the Pokemon's IVs.
 For a Pokemon to be shiny in Gen 2, it must have a value of 10 for its Speed, Defense, and Special IVs, and a value of 2, 3, 6, 7, 10, 11, 14 or 15 for its Attack IV.

 You can read more about the mechanic <a href="https://bulbapedia.bulbagarden.net/wiki/Shiny_Pok%C3%A9mon#Generation_II">here</a>.

+### PKHeX is flagging all Scarlet & Violet Pokemon as illegal
+The Pokemon being generated *are* legal; PKHeX just has issues recognizing them as such.
+You can verify this by selecting any Pokemon, and unchecking and re-checking the `Is Egg` option in the `Main` tab.
+If you then click the error icon, it will change to the valid icon.

+This is a known issue, and is being looked into.

 ### PKHeX is flagging the generated Pokemon as illegal, but when I check each Pokemon individually it says they're fine
 This is a known issue, and a solution is being looked into.
 It affects the following games: